enzo-quirici/Specs/README.md

 ## glxinfo :

-- GLXINFO has been replaced by OSHI GLXINFO is now optional.
+- GLXINFO has been replaced with OSHI GLXINFO is now optional.

 - To enable GPU and VRAM information retrieval on Linux, this program requires `glxinfo`.
 Below are the instructions for installing `glxinfo` on Debian, Ubuntu, Fedora, Arch Linux, and Gentoo.